openshift/training/docs/05-infrastructure-nodes.md

 For now, make the replica count 1.

 ### Change the Instance Type
 If you want a different EC2 instance type, you can change that.
 It is one of the few things in the `providerSpec` block you can realistically change.
+You can also change volumes if you want a different storage size or need additional volumes on your instances.

 Save your file and exit.